uohzxela/fluffy-potato/README.md

 Since all the info is encoded in the URL path, therefore it becomes straightforward to retrieve the `content_type` as well as `item`, and use a hash table of `content_type` to map `item` to its occurrence count.

-After going through all the links and inserting their item to hash tables, one may assume checking for duplicates is a matter of checking which item occurs more than once.
+After going through all the links, one may assume checking for duplicates is a matter of checking which content occurs more than once.
 But there's a caveat:

 * Celebrity and channel links appear in pairs.
 * Video links are standalone.